-Following the hearing, the appeals referee issued two written decisions in which the referee found that Liberatore failed to provide sufficient documentation to show that he qualified for PUA.
+Following the hearing, the appeals referee issued a written decision in which the referee found that Liberatore failed to provide sufficient documentation to show that he qualified for PUA.
 Specifically, the appeals referee found that Liberatore failed to submit proof of his identity, either through ID.me or through ESD's portal.
 The appeals referee found that Liberatore also failed to submit sufficient documentation to substantiate his claim of self-employment and that she could not conclude with any certainty that Liberatore had actually been self-employed and lost that employment due to the COVID-19 pandemic.
 In light of Liberatore's failure to submit proof of his identity and sufficient documentation to verify his claim of self-employment, the appeals referee affirmed ESD's decision to deny Liberatore's claim.
-The ESD Board of Review later declined to review Liberatore's appeals from the appeals referee's decisions.
+The ESD Board of Review later declined to review Liberatore's appeal from the appeals referee's decision.

-Liberatore subsequently petitioned the district court for judicial review of the decisions, and respondents filed answers.
-In separate orders, the district court denied Liberatore's petitions for judicial review.
-In those orders, the district court found that substantial evidence supported the appeals referee's rejection of Liberatore's PUA claims.
-These appeals followed.
+Liberatore subsequently petitioned the district court for judicial review, and respondents filed an answer.
+The court thereafter denied Liberatore's petition for judicial review.
+In so doing, the court found that substantial evidence supported the appeals referee's decision since Liberatore failed to submit proof of his identity or to file documents to substantiate his self-employment claim.
+This appeal followed.